Skip to main content

 2. The Angle in a Semicircle Is 90 Degrees

-Any angle inscribed in a semicircle (where the triangle’s longest side is the diameter) is a right angle.
-Put another way, if you draw a triangle inside a circle where one side is the diameter, the angle opposite the diameter is always exactly 90 degrees.
+Any angle inscribed in a semicircle is a right angle.
+Draw a triangle inside a circle where one side is the diameter.
+The angle opposite the diameter?
+Always exactly 90 degrees.

-Example: A triangle is drawn inside a circle with one side as the diameter.
+Example: A triangle sits inside a circle with one side as the diameter.
 The angle at the circumference opposite the diameter is 90 degrees.
 If one of the other angles is 40 degrees, the remaining angle is 50 degrees (since 90 + 40 + 50 = 180).

 3. Angles in the Same Segment Are Equal

-If two or more angles at the circumference are subtended by the same arc (that is, they stand on the same chord and are on the same side of it), those angles are equal.
-This is sometimes called the “same segment theorem” or “angles subtended by the same arc.”
+If two or more angles at the circumference are subtended by the same arc — meaning they stand on the same chord and sit on the same side of it — those angles are equal.
+Sometimes called the “same segment theorem.”

 Example: Two triangles share a common chord AB.
 Points C and D are both on the same arc.
 Angle ACB = angle ADB.